 For raccoons that live in residential areas, that means foraging for food in trash cans, gardens, bird feeders, and unattended pet food.

 Once a raccoon has found a location with a source of food, it will look for a secure place to build a den.
-Crawl spaces and attics provide all the necessary requirements for an ideal raccoon den.
+Crawl spaces and attics provide all the requirements for an ideal raccoon den.
 With their sharp claws, raccoons can gain access to different parts of your house.

 Prevent Raccoons, Remove Food Sources